gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

-After inspecting the most important features for the multiple layers and components, some conclusion can be drawn:
+After inspecting the most important features across multiple layers and components, several conclusions can be drawn:

-- Given a dataset and a metric there exist at least 2 families of features: Features that are important across the whole dataset and features that are important for a subset of the dataset.
+- Given a dataset and a metric, there exist at least two families of features: features that are important across the entire dataset and features that are important for a subset of the dataset.
-- It's very important to properly weight the evidence provided by the explanations of features, given that it's behavior in the dataset distribution might differ slightly.
+- It is crucial to properly weigh the evidence provided by the explanations of features, as their behavior in the dataset distribution may differ slightly.
-- Some of the features, are sensible, such as the short feature or the features that activate only on the last element of a list, but one must be careful with the conclusions.
+- Some features are sensitive, such as short features or those that activate only on the last element of a list, so one must be careful with the conclusions drawn.

-### 7. Causal ablation of SAE features over the layers
+### 7. Causal Ablation of SAE Features Across the Layers

-Once we have a broad idea of the most important features that explain a given metric, we must set-up experiments to empirically test whether or not the features affect in the expected way the behavior we are interested in.
+Once we have a broad understanding of the most important features that explain a given metric, we must set up experiments to empirically test whether these features affect the behavior we are interested in as expected.

-To this end we performed causal ablation experiments that consisted in setting to 0 the top 5 most important (pos,features) and generating completions.
-This allowed us to investigate whether or not the list ending behavior was maintained.
+To this end, we performed causal ablation experiments that involved setting the top five most important (position, features) to zero and generating completions.
+This allowed us to investigate whether the list-ending behavior was maintained.

-*As 10/14, it's my understanding that this type of ablation is not supported in SAELens for Gemma 2 2b due to a bug in the JumpReLU implementation* [GitHub Issue](https://github.com/jbloomAus/SAELens/issues/326) *the solution is a one-liner*
+*As of 10/14, it is my understanding that this type of ablation is not supported in SAELens for Gemma 2 2b due to a bug in the JumpReLU implementation* [GitHub Issue](https://github.com/jbloomAus/SAELens/issues/326) *— the solution is a one-liner.*

 **Method**

-- For a given component and layer SAE. (one-by-one)
+- For a given component and layer in SAE (one by one):

-- For each sample, we zero ablate the top-5 (position, features).
+  - For each sample, we zero-ablate the top five (position, features).

-- Then we generate completions (without any other ablation) and recorded key metrics.
+  - Then we generate completions (without any other ablation) and record key metrics.

 **Metrics**

 - Number of items
-- Shannon Index for Items across a topic
+- Shannon Index for items across a topic
 - Number of tokens
-- Number of repeated Items for each generation
+- Number of repeated items for each generation

-This metrics are important, because early experiments showed that some ablations resulted in the model not ending the list but entering a loop were it repeated some items over and over again.
+These metrics are important because early experiments showed that some ablations resulted in the model not ending the list but instead entering a loop where it repeated some items over and over again.

 #### Average difference between base and ablation

-After running the ablation experiments for each SAE being studied, the results are the following.
+After running the ablation experiments for each SAE being studied, the results are as follows:

-The following is a table that reports some statistics for the element-wise difference between the generation with ablation and the base generation metrics.
+The table below reports some statistics for the element-wise difference between the generation with ablation and the base generation metrics.

-Concretely we report the:
+Specifically, we report the following:

 - Average S-Index difference across a topic
 - Variance in S-Index difference across a topic
-- Average Number of items difference across a topic
+- Average number of items difference across a topic
-- Variance in Number of items difference across a topic
+- Variance in number of items difference across a topic

 | Feature                | diversity_mean | diversity_variance | n_items_mean | n_items_variance |